The Future of

 - Our observer partners are connected to high-level decision making processes that shape the policy landscape

-You can find out more about each of the partners in Part 2.
+Find out more about the partners in Part 2.

 Culture Commons

-Culture Commons is an independent and not-for-profit think tank.
+We are an independent and not-for-profit think and do tank.
 We specialise in bringing the creative, cultural and heritage sectors together with researchers to co-design new policy and influence decision making at the local, regional and national levels.

-Our team is made up of policy experts, former political advisors and civil servants who have worked at all tiers of government, in parliaments and within the creative, cultural and heritage sectors.
+Our team is made up of policy experts, political advisors and former civil servants who have worked at all tiers of government and within the creative, cultural and heritage sectors.

-You can find out more about our wider work at www.culturecommons.uk
+You can find out more about our work at www.culturecommons.uk

 Our Mission